David Price Rips MLB for Not Marketing Mookie Betts, African American Players

 According to an April 2018 study from USA Today's Bob Nightengale, African Americans represented 7.8 percent of MLB's total number on Opening Day last year.
 That marked a 0.7 percent increase from the prior season, the league's biggest jump since 2007 to 2008.

-MLB executive vice president Tony Reagins said MLB's goal is to get that figure to 19 and 20 percent but noted there is "a lot of work to be done."
+MLB executive vice president Tony Reagins said MLB's goal is to get that figure to 19 or 20 percent but noted there is "a lot of work to be done."

 Price, meanwhile, believes it's on commissioner Rob Manfred and Co. to figure out how to better market the game's biggest stars.